fatimahnaj/MMULife/README.md

-Adventure Game (MMU parody)
+Adventure Game

 Program Name: MMU-life (My Miserable Uni-life)

-(Development Steps)
 Basic Story
 a) What is it about?
     A student’s adventure to choose the best choices throughout the day.
 There are three levels in the game: in the hostel, in class, and after class.
 The player has to go through the selection on each level and keep at least one heart (remaining life) at the end of the day.

  b) Story Settings:
 Time?
 A day
 Place?
 Level 1 - in the dorm/hostel
 Level 2 - in Mr Winwin’s class
-Level 3 - after class ( on the way to the dorm? )
+Level 3 - after class ( on the way going back to the dorm )

-Addition / special features : heart SCORE, GUI, sound effect, popquiz loop
+Addition / special features : heart score, GUI, sound effect, quiz looping

 ![navigation remainingheart](https://github.com/fatimahnaj/MMULife/assets/154648504/6d1a0999-7bc0-4bd5-8884-c417c6024e6d)